 Every website uses resources for backward functionality, minor functions and many monetization and tracking scripts.
 There is always need to ask yourself, what is needed, what is worth of page slowdown.
 Pacogames required to preserve all functionality and resources (except on this website useless synchronously loaded Modernizr library in the header) so we skipped to customization of loading priorities.

 5.3 Customization of loading priorities

 For image and ads loading we implemented own lazyload library.
 This solution saves number of requests on server which results in loading less files and consuming less bytes.
 Data are newly being downloaded only when a user needs them.
-Because of PacoGames had selection between webP and jpeg images format made by Cloudflare according to sent supported images formats by a browser in header request, we had to make light adjustment also on app side to keep support of webP image format on.
+Because of PacoGames had selection between webP and jpeg images format made by Cloudflare according to sent supported image formats by a browser in request header, we had to make light adjustment also on app side to keep support of webP image format on.